ethereum/remix-ide/translation.md

 ## Manage Translation

-Here's the list of commands to run in order to update the files which contain translated text:
+Here's the list of commands to run in order to update the files which contain translated texts:

 This [link](https://docs.readthedocs.io/en/stable/guides/manage-translations.html) details all the steps.